-The North Fork Kings GSA Policy Committee meeting will be held on Thursday, August 6, 2020 convening at 10:00 am.
+The North Fork Kings GSA Policy Committee meeting previously scheduled to be held on Monday, August 17, 2020 has been cancelled.

 At the July 22nd Board Meeting, the North Fork Kings GSA approved a cost-sharing agreement between Groundwater Sustainability Agencies (GSAs) in both the Kings and Tulare Lake Subbasins for subsidence monitoring.
 The Kings River Conservation District (KRCD), a regional special district with diverse water resources management roles, proposed the agreement to support the Subbasins’ monitoring efforts under the Sustainable Groundwater Management Act (SGMA).